PMMaithBM11/Chatapp/README.md

-# React Firebase Super Chat
+# Open.Mind

-A simple fullstack chat demo with React and Firebase.
+A fullstack chat application made with React and Firebase to foster effective communication and bring out innovative ideas.

 ## Made by
 Piyush Mishra
 21JE0654
 BTech-Department of Mechanical Engineering
 IIT(ISM) Dhanbad

-# Open.Mind

-A chat application to foster effective communication and bring out innovative ideas.

 ---
 ## Requirements